aa55-dev/yeTTY/README.md

     This is useful if you need to keep the board running overnight. yeTTY will capture the logs from serial port and compress it and save them to storage.

+5. Suspend during flashing

+    If your board uses the same serial port for both logs and flashing, prepend the flashing command with `yetty_suspend` to suspend yetty while the board is being flashed.

+    ESP32 Example:

+    ```
+    yetty_suspend ttyUSB0 idf.py -p /dev/ttyUSB0 flash
+    ```

 ## Building

 **1. Install dependencies**